Fixpoint Theory -- Upside Down: Conclusion

 It is well-known that several computations in the context of system verification can be performed by various forms of fixpoint iteration and it is worthwhile to study such methods at a high level of abstraction, typically in the setting of complete lattices and monotone functions.
 Going beyond the classical results by Tarski~\cite{t:lattice-fixed-point}, combination of fixpoint iteration with approximations~\cite{CC:TLA,bkp:abstraction-up-to-games-fixpoint} and with up-to techniques~\cite{p:complete-lattices-up-to} has proven to be successful.
 Here we treated a more specific setting, where the carrier set consists of functions from a finite set into an MV-chain and the fixpoint functions are non-expansive (and hence monotone), and introduced a novel technique to obtain upper bounds for greatest and lower bounds for least fixpoints, also providing associated algorithms.
 Such techniques are applicable to a wide range of examples and so far they have been studied only in quite specific scenarios, such as in~\cite{bblmtv:prob-bisim-distance-automata,f:game-metrics-markov-decision,kkkw:value-iteration-ssg}.

 In the future we plan to lift some of the restrictions of our approach.
 First, an extension to an infinite domain $Y$ would of course be desirable, but since several of our results currently depend on finiteness, such a generalisation does not seem to be easy.
 The restriction to total orders, instead, seems easier to lift: in particular, if the partially ordered MV-algebra $\bar{\monM}$ is of the form $\monM^I$ where $I$ is a finite index set and $\monM$ an MV-chain.
 (E.g., finite Boolean algebras are of this type.)
 In this case, our function space is $\bar{\monM}^Y = \big(\monM^I\big)^{\raisebox{-2pt}{ $Y$}} \cong \monM^{Y \times I}$ and we have reduced to the setting presented in this paper.
-This will allow us to handle featured transition systems~\cite{ccpshl:simulation-product-line-mc} where transitions are equipped with boolean formulas.
+This will allow us to handle featured transition systems~\cite{ccpshl:simulation-product-line-mc} for compactly specifying software product lines in a single transition system.
+There, transitions are equipped with boolean formulas that specify for which products (or features) a transition can be taken.

 There are several other application examples that did not fit into this paper, but that can also be handled by our approach, for instance coalgebraic behavioural metrics~\cite{bbkk:coalgebraic-behavioral-metrics}.
-We also plan to investigate other types of games, such as energy games~\cite{bcdgr:algorithms-mean-payoff-games}.
 While here we introduced strategy iteration techniques for simple stochastic games, we also want to check whether we can provide an improvement to value iteration techniques, combining our approach with~\cite{kkkw:value-iteration-ssg}.
+In this context it is also interesting to consider more generic approaches to strategy iteration, which is done for simple stochastic games in \cite{ABS:GSIM} and in a lattice-theoretical settting in \cite{bekp:lattice-strategy-iteration-arxiv}.
+The latter also considers energy games~\cite{bcdgr:algorithms-mean-payoff-games} as a new instance of our framework.

 We also plan to study whether some examples can be handled with other types of Galois connections: here we used an additive variant, but looking at multiplicative variants (multiplication by a constant factor) might also be fruitful.